unterberg-dev/react-classmate/README.md

 # react-classmate

-Another tool for managing react component class names and variants with the simplicity of styled-components and cva.
-Designed for use with utility-first CSS libraries and SSR.
+A tool for managing react component class names with the simplicity of styled-components and cva.
+Designed and tested for use with utility-first CSS libraries and SSR/SSG frameworks.

 ## 🚩 Transform this